samueldsingh/data-engineering/interview-questions.md

 In the example above, the "==" operator returns True because the values of the lists a and b are the same.
 However, the "is" operator returns False because a and b are separate list objects with different memory locations.

+## 17. Variables.
+Explain in detail

+- In Python, variables are used to store data values that can be accessed and manipulated throughout the program.
+- Variables act as containers for storing data of different types, such as numbers, strings, lists, or objects.
+- Since Python is dynamically typed, you don't need to declare the type of a variable explicitly

+- Some key points to understand about Python variables: Variable Assignment (Operator), Variable Names (cannot be keywords), Variable Types (Numbers, Booleans, Strings), Variable Scope (local scope or global scope), naming_conventions (snake_case), variable reassignment (old value is discarded), memory management (garbage collector reclaims memory), Constants (uppercase variable names).

+## 18. Why is string immutable?

+- In Python, strings are immutable, which means they cannot be changed once they are created.
+They have to be used as is or either be deleted.

+- When you perform any operation that appears to modify a string, such as concatenation or converting to capital, it actually creates a new string object with the modified value instead of modifying the original string.

+- Integer are also immutable: When you create a new variable, `x=10`, memory is allocated to save the object 10.
+Next when you try to save a new object to the same variable, `x=20`, only the object value changes and not the variable.
+The memory for the object 10 is deallocated and new memory is allocated for the object 20.

+- String immutablity: Same logic applies when you change a string from `msg = hello` to `msg = hello world`.

+2. Tokens in python
+3. Implicit casting vs Explicit casting
+4. Type promotion
+5. Explain about each function print type id int float bool str list tuple dict set
+6. == vs is
+7. Difference between and or operators.
+Any two realtime examples
+8. Keywords in python
+9. Control Statements
+10. What is an entry control loop and an exit control loop

+11.

 ## General caching
 ## What is caching?
 - Caching is a technique used in computer systems to store and retrieve frequently accessed or computationally expensive data in a faster and more efficient manner.